HandongHCI/HandongHCI.github.io/Courses/HCI_Essays.md

 #### Topic 5.
 [Healthcare & Safety]
 [Take the video lecture **4.
 Healthcare & Safety**](HCI04.md), then write an essay including the following subtopics.

 - **Subtopic 1.
-Core values?**: The selected videos are showing various cases of how computer technologies can help people in different situations.
+Core values?**: The videos are showing various cases of how computer technologies can help people in medical/healthcare situations.
 Don't just get information about technologies and products themselves, but try to catch how the interaction between human and computer works.

+As emphasized in this HCI course, 'human' is the most important part among the H, C, and I. Any fancy technologies without considering humans are sucks.
+Only technologies that bring benefits as much as possible to human is the good tech; otherwise, valueless and unsuccessful.

-In this series of videos (Healthcare & Safety), find **what values people could earn from the interactive technologies related to healthcare and safety.** And explain **which aspects could make people healthy and safe.** (Here, I give some keywords about the "aspects" you might have: *clear communication, right information, accuracy, fast enough, accessibility to necessary data, appropriate alarming*, ...
+Through this series of videos (Healthcare & Safety), find **what values people could earn from the interactive technologies related to medical/healthcare and safety.** And explain **which aspects could make people healthy and safe.** Here are some keywords that might be helpful: `#effective communication`;, `#right information on time`, `#accuracy and reliability`, `#fast enough`, `#accessibility to necessary data`, ...
 In the design of HCI applications, it is important to consider what values people would receive.)

 - **Subtopic 2.
-Your ideas?**: Here now, all over the world is facing a serious problem with COVID 19, an infectious virus.
-You might have some ideas on such as a device, facility, hospital environment/interior, personal protective equipment, software/app showing visual data about any useful information, and so forth, which could support people in health and safety from COVID 19. **Provide your HCI idea(s) that can be helpful to overcome COVID 19.
-Then, explain in detail how the suggested item interacts with people.
-Try to visualize (e.g., draw some sketches) your idea.**
+HCI ideas?**: Here now, all over the world is facing a serious problem with COVID-19, an infectious virus.
+You might have some ideas such as a device, facility, hospital environment/interior, personal protective equipment (PPE), software/app showing visual data about any useful information, and so forth, which could support people in health and safety from COVID-19. **Provide your HCI idea(s) that can help overcome COVID-19 (or any upcoming pandemic-like situations).
+And explain in detail the interactions between people through the suggested items.
+Try to visualize (e.g., sketches maybe) your idea.**

 #### Topic 6.
 [Education & Work]